Do Go On - 443 - The Theft of The Scream

 They're the cool boys.

-There was a Scotland Yard
+There was a Scotland Yard detective named Charles Hill.

-almost 15 years by the time the screen was taken.
-So he was a very experienced
+He'd been tracking down art thieves undercover for almost 15 years by the time the screen was taken.

-That's his, that's sick isn't it?
 Isn't that cool?

-Like the Cobra.
-Chill.
 Oh, well, I could give you a nickname and you can accept it.

-Will you be Chill?
+Will you be chill?

-I'm not Chill.
+I'm not chill.

 It'd be an ironic nickname.

-Dave and I are real type A's.
+Dave and I are real Thai Bays.

 We're only ever called chill in a mean way.